Jerric1801/cox-analysis/README.md

 # Dynamic Routing System for Emergency Response in Rohingya Refugee Camps

 -------------------------------------------------------------------
-SMT481 Smart City Operations Research Final Project.
-Done by G1T2 AY24/25.

 ## Project Overview

 This project implements a cutting-edge dynamic routing system designed to optimize emergency healthcare and rescue operations in Rohingya refugee camps.
-Developed as part of SMT481 Smart City Operations Research Final Project, this solution integrates advanced probabilistic models and network optimization algorithms to ensure rapid and safe emergency vehicle deployment during disasters.
+Developed as part of SMT481 Smart City Operations Research Final Project by G1T2 AY24/25, this solution integrates advanced probabilistic models and network optimization algorithms to ensure rapid and safe emergency vehicle deployment during disasters.

 ## Key Features